Pediatric Ultrasound

 What will happen during the exam?

-During an ultrasound the technologist will ask your child to lie either face up or on their side on the exam table.
-The technologist will cover the skin over the area to be looked at with a small amount of warm gel.
-This prevents air pockets from forming between the transducer and skin.
+During an ultrasound exam, the technologist will ask your child to lie either face up or on their side on the exam table.
+The technologist will spread a small amount of warm gel over the area to be looked at.
+This prevents air pockets from forming between the transducer (ultrasound wand) and the skin.
 The technologist will turn off the lights before the exam to make the pictures clearer on the screen.

-The technologist will then glide the transducer over the skin, moving from one area to another, to capture the images of the internal organs and tissues.
+The technologist will then glide the transducer over the skin to capture the images of your child's internal organs and tissues.
 Your child may be instructed to hold his or her breath at times, to prevent motion on the images.

 How can I help my child feel comfortable during this exam?